phaustin/a405_2024/notebooks/tropical_clouds.md

 1.  find the index of the vertical level that is closes to 500 m
-2. For that level calculate all of the quantities in {eq}`eq:full`.
+2. For that level calculate all of the quantities in {eq}`eq:taylor`.
 How much larger are rthe temperature and density terms that the pressure term?

 ```{code-cell} ipython3